Summary of significant accounting policies

 The probable amount required to settle long-term obligations is discounted if the effect of discounting is material.
 Where discounting is used, the increase in the provision due to the passage of time is recognized as interest costs.

-Borrowings are initially recognized at fair value of the proceeds received, net of transaction costs.
+Borrowings are not held for trading and are initially recognized at fair value of the proceeds received, net of transaction costs.
 Subsequently, borrowings are stated at amortized cost using the effective interest method.
 Amortized cost is calculated taking into account any discount or premium.
 Interest expenses are recorded in profit or loss.

 Where the interest rate risk relating to a long-term borrowing is hedged through a fair value hedge, and the hedge is effective, the carrying amount of the long-term loan is adjusted for changes in fair value of the interest component of the hedged loan.

 Other current liabilities are measured at amortized cost, which generally corresponds to the nominal value.